We turn every person into a team.

 Person handles

-• Run the negotiations
+• Run negotiations

-• Make the judgment calls
+• Make judgment calls

-• Own the regulatory exposure
+• Own regulatory exposure

-Procurement / Tender Response
+Procurement / Tenders

 Bid responses ship faster and more bids get a serious response, so the win rate goes up.